 We suggest trekkers bring their own sleeping bag or hire in to go trekking.
 Blankets are not enough at peak season and it can’t give sufficient warmth at high altitude treks and also in wintertime.

-There are very standard teahouses in Annapurna Trekking areas.
-Generally, on Annapurna Circuit trail and Ghorepani Poon Hill, you’ll get basic to standard houses for sleep and eat.
+There are very standard teahouses in the Annapurna Region trekking areas.
+Generally, on the Annapurna Circuit trail and Ghorepani Poon Hill, you will find basic to standard houses for sleeping and eating.

-Along with food and rooms, toilets, showers, battery charges are also essential things for travelers.
+Along with food and rooms, toilets, showers, and battery charges are also essential things for travelers.

-There is no similarity between toilets in mountain trekking.
-New guest houses have rooms with en-suite bathrooms, probably western toilets.
-Likewise, old guest houses have common squat toilets but most toilets will be inside houses.
+There is no uniformity between toilets in mountain trekking.
+New guesthouses have rooms with en-suite bathrooms, probably with Western toilets.
+Similarly, old guesthouses have common squat toilets, but most toilets will be inside the houses.

-You should have your own toilet papers because Nepali people use water instead of paper.
-You should have a head torch because some of the hotels don’t have light toilets.
+You should have your own toilet paper, because Nepali people use water instead of paper.
+You should also have a headlamp, because some of the hotels do not have light in toilets.

-Normally in the mountain guest houses, you can’t get plug sockets inside rooms in mountain guesthouses.
+Normally, you cannot get plug sockets inside rooms in mountain guesthouses.
 This is because the owners charge a small fee for it.
-You can charge your device at the Dining hall by paying a certain amount.
+You can charge your device in the dining hall for a fee.

 As trekking is an adventure journey, travelers’ families want to get daily updates.
-Though some trails are still wild with no Mobile network and No Internet, nowadays most established trekking trail guesthouses offer Wi-Fi for $1 to $3 USD, depending on the location.
+Although some trails are still wild with no mobile network or internet, nowadays most established trekking trail guesthouses offer Wi-Fi for $1 to $3 USD, depending on the location.
 You will be amazed that you can enjoy Wi-Fi even at high altitudes, such as Everest Base Camp.

-The factors that determine the cost of T. Houses in its location.
-The price rate of food and accommodation on teahouses varies upon the places.
-Normally you’ll get 3 USD to 20 USD.
-Comparing other hiking regions, the Cost of accommodation on teahouses in the Everest Region is more expensive than other trekking regions.
-In the Everest region, the price range is $10 to $150 per night.
+The factors that determine the cost of teahouses are their location and altitude.
+The price rate of food and accommodation at teahouses varies depending on the location.
+Normally, you will pay $3 to $20 USD.
+Compared to other hiking regions, the cost of accommodation at teahouses in the Everest Region is more expensive than other trekking regions.
+In the Everest region, the price range is $10 to $150 USD per night(depending on Hotel).

 Rules on Teahouses

-Though you don’t need to fill client details to get a room in the teahouse, however, you need to follow s teahouses rules.
-You might be wondering what is teahouse rules?
+Although you do not need to fill out client details to get a room in a teahouse, you do need to follow the teahouse’s rules.
+You may be wondering what the teahouse rules are.
+They are:

 2.Pay bill before you leave

-You don’t need to pay immediately after eating or drinking, pay before you leave the T.houses
+You do not need to pay immediately after eating or drinking, you can pay before you leave the teahouse.

 3.Respect Local Culture and Code

-Your home country’s fashion can’t suit Nepal because it has its own customs and tradition on trekking routes.
-For example, when you trek in the Himalayas Women need to have their knees and shoulders covered.
-You’d need to take the shoes off outside the door when you visit someone’s house or a temple.
+Your home country’s fashion may not suit in Nepal because of its unique customs and traditions on trekking routes.
+For example, women trekking in the Himalayas must have their knees and shoulders covered.
+Additionally, you must take your shoes off outside the door when visiting someone’s house or a temple.